LiliaFramework/Lilia/docs/docs/hooks/class_hooks.md

 **Description:**

 Determines whether a player is permitted to switch to this class.
-Evaluated before the class change occurs.
+It is called by `lia.class.canBe` before the class change happens.

 **Parameters:**